rackyman/HHRipper/README.md

 	#eg- 'downloadLocation=D:/Downloads/fap' [WITHOUT THE 's]
 downloadLocation=downloads/
 ```
-*If you mess up the settings, just delete the app.properties file and run the program to create a deafault properties file.*
+*If you mess up the settings, just delete the app.properties file and run the program to create a default properties file.*

 ## Contributing
 + Error and Bug Reports are greatly appreciated.